Applying for leave to work away

 *This is because we need to record that you are doing a placement/internship.

-**You do not need to apply for leave to work away if going on holiday.
-Research students are entitled to eight weeks of holiday per year.
-Information can be found here.
+**If your planned holiday is immediately before, during, or after a planned period of working away, please see the additional guidance for how to include this information in your application to work away.
+You do not need to apply for leave to work away if the sole purpose of your trip is to take a holiday.
+Research students are entitled to eight weeks of holiday per year in agreement with their supervisor.
 In planning holidays you are expected to ensure that you still keep terms of residence.

 Part time students, who are not required to live in Cambridge, need to apply to work away if studying, carrying out research, writing up or completing corrections away from their normal place of residence during their course for more than two weeks.